Entrata, MRI Software, RealPage,

 ResMan, and Yardi

-The National Multifamily Housing Council (NMHC)’s Rent Payment Tracker found 79.2 percent of apartment households made a full or partial rent payment by February 6 in its survey of 11.6 million units of professionally managed apartment units across the country.
+The National Multifamily Housing Council (NMHC)’s Rent Payment Tracker found 79.8 percent of apartment households made a full or partial rent payment by April 6 in its survey of 11.6 million units of professionally managed apartment units across the country.
+This marks one year of tracking rent payment data following the onset of the pandemic.

-This is a 1.9 percentage point, or 216,479 household decrease from the share who paid rent through February 6, 2020 and compares to 76.6 percent that had paid by January 6, 2021.
-These data encompass a wide variety of market-rate rental properties across the United States, which can vary by size, type and average rental price.
+This is a 1.9 percentage point increase from the share who paid rent through April 6, 2020 and compares to 82.9 percent that had been paid by April 6, 2019.
+This data encompasses a wide variety of market-rate rental properties across the United States, which can vary by size, type and average rental price.

 Explore the Data